 Support survivors of sexual assault and serve your community in a powerful way.
 Become a volunteer advocate!
 We offer the state-mandated 40-hour training and certification course free of charge to volunteers.
 On completion, you’ll be able to provide support at medical exams, law enforcement interviews, court hearings, and other appointments.

 Interested in making a difference in the lives of vulnerable women?
-Please contact Lincoln, our sexual assault advocate, at email@example.com or 651-388-9360, ext.
-1
+Please contact Heather, our Outreach Manager, at " class="broken_link"> or 651-388-9360, ext.
+6

 Volunteer Advocate description: